-When I looked at the amount of debt I was accumulating and how stressful I would get when I looked at that figured, it wasn’t worth it.
+When I looked at the amount of debt I was accumulating and how stressful I would get when I looked at that figure, it wasn’t worth it.
 There’s nothing we can do about it was what my mind would tell me.

 Then my way of thinking started to change as I continued to save money and the stress level began to go down.
-I started to save money and paying my credit cards.
+So I started to save money and paying my credit cards.

 This one to this day bugs me to no end.
 We live in a society where we think we deserve it.
-We deserve a brand new state of the art phone.
+We deserve a brand new state-of-the-art phone.
 We deserve to go out every weekend.

 I wanted to go out to the clubs because I worked so hard that week even though I didn’t have the money for it.
 But I deserved it!

 The “I Deserve” belief had gotten me in trouble.
 How I got out of it was to write down my financial goals.
-To analyze what exactly I deserved.
+Then, to analyze what exactly I deserved.

-To be stressed out over debt or to enjoy the benefit of being debt free?
+To be stressed out over debt or to enjoy the benefit of being debt-free or financial freedom?
 So I worked hard every week to achieve my new financial goals.

 We’re Not as Bad as the Others

 This was my way of thinking years ago.
 I have a full-time job; I’m not on welfare, so I’m not as bad as others.

 I thought I had it under control.
 I looked at others and figured I was doing pretty freaking good.

-I was judging others as well to justify my out of control spending.
-Being honest with myself and the way I was living my life back then helped me financially and changed me into a better person.
+I was judging others as well to justify mine out of control spending.
+Being honest with myself and how I was living my life back then helped me financially and changed me into a better person.